mwmlln/shinju_select/README.md

 9. (gitpod workspace) In setting.py configure followings:

-    * Add 'cloudinary_storage', before 'django.contrib.staticfiles', and 'cloudinary' after it.

     * Set STATICFILES_DIRS, STATICFILES_DIRS, STATIC_ROOT, MEDIA_URL and DEFAULT_FILE_STORAGE so that Django can use the directories appropriately.

     * Set TEMPLATES_DIR just below BASE_DIR and insert TEMPLATES_DIR in TEMPLATES array
     'DIRS': []

-    * Set ALLOWED_HOSTS array as 'tailsontrails.herokuapp.com', 'localhost'
+    * Set ALLOWED_HOSTS array as 'shinjuselect.herokuapp.com', 'localhost'

 10. (gitpod workspace) Create Procfile with the contents as follows